szmarczak/cacheable-lookup/README.md

 #### query(hostname)

-An asynchronous function which returns cached DNS lookup entries.<br>
+An asynchronous function which returns cached DNS lookup entries.\
 This is the base for `lookupAsync(hostname, options)` and `lookup(hostname, options, callback)`.

 **Note**: This function has no options.